 How would you describe your style of photography?

-I cover weddings with a very unique perspective. i don’t think photography should be limited by a genre.
+I cover weddings with a very unique perspective.
+I don't think photography should be limited by a genre.
 While I try not be obtrusive and let the day flow as it is I do believe that there is a time and place for gorgeous, casually posed images.
-So while I wont’t stop you and make you pose while cutting the cake, I’d like about an hour or more alone with you both if possible sometime during the day to create some images of you.
-I believe in preserving all of the details of the wedding and capturing things as they are and as they happen.
 I follow the light and the mood.
 There are times that I may simply place you in the right light and let things unfold as they are.
 If you were to ask me which genre I prefer I would have to say I prefer them all!
-Which is why I don’t think photography should be limited to a genre.
+Which is why I don't think photography should be limited to a genre.
 I love creating beautiful images that look like an advertisement of your relationship but also love to hide behind a bush and peak through while capturing the two of you in a moment alone.

 Do you take posed family photos?